adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 13/9/20

+* Learnt that [Normalizer in sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.normalize.html) works on a sample by sample basis by making the sample have a unit norm.
+So, the fit() function is basically useless here but the API documentation still does it.
+Also, this is the reason why it does not have an inverse transform function.

 ## 12/9/20

 * Attended [Panel Discussion on Model Explainability](https://www.youtube.com/watch?v=B2QBnVnbt7A&utm_source=TWiML+Main&utm_campaign=feae9c95c3-EMAIL_CAMPAIGN_2020_08_11_07_22&utm_medium=email&utm_term=0_68279d0830-feae9c95c3-410869746) hosted by TwimlAI